 Community Relations Director

 Tiffani joined 4Cs in August of 2016.
-She has over 13 years of marketing and development experience and has worked in the non-profit and private sectors.
-She has a A.A. in Administration of Justice from Santa Rosa Junior College and is a graduate of Leadership Santa Rosa Class 31.
-Tiffani is actively engaged in the Sonoma County community and serves on the City of Santa Rosa Community Advisory Board, is a member of the Active 20-30 Club #1029, and is the President Elect for the Leadership Santa Rosa Alumni Association.
+She has over 15 years of marketing and development experience and has worked in the non-profit and private sectors.
+She has an A.A. in Administration of Justice from Santa Rosa Junior College and is a graduate of Leadership Santa Rosa Class 31.
+Tiffani is actively engaged in the Sonoma County community and serves on the board of Community Matters, is a member of the Active 20-30 Club #1029 and currently serves as President, is on the Leadership Santa Rosa Steering Committee for the Santa Rosa Metro Chamber and is the President of Leadership Santa Rosa Alumni Association.
 In 2013, she received the Forty under 40 award and in 2015 the Nonprofit Leadership award.
-Tiffani is also a mother of a teenager, which inspires her to work and advocate on behalf of families in Sonoma County.
+Tiffani is also a mother of a high schooler, which inspires her to work and advocate on behalf of families in Sonoma County.

 Client Services Director